open-source-tabletop/cadence/core-rules/core-rules.md

 Cadence uses six-sided dice ("d6") to determine the outcome of actions.
 Most rolls are based on a single d6 which may have modifiers applied to them.
 To succeed, the dice must score equal to or above a target number.
 However, a roll of 1 always counts as a failure regardless of any modifiers.

 You may also be asked to "roll-off" against other players, each player rolls 2 d6.
 The winner is the player with the highest combined result.
 In case of a tie, players roll-off again.
 Dice rolls should be done in full view of all players, and, when a rule permits you to re-roll a dice you may only re-roll a dice once.

 ### Distance and Measuring

-Measuring is important for checking range and movement.
-Cadence uses inches, and you'll need an inch-marked ruler to play.
+Cadence uses inches for measuring movement and range, you'll need an inch-marked ruler to play.
 Always measure the distance to or from a model from the closest point on its base.
 You may measure any distance at any time, as long as it doesn't interfere with your opponent's actions or unnecessarily slow down the game.
 Remember that a model or object is considered "within" a certain distance if any part of it is closer than the specified distance.

 ### Armies